NicholasBear97/nicholasbear97.github.io/README.md

 Next Steps:

-This my main website that shows a collection of projects, leetcode progress, and current learning track.
+This is my main website which shows my collection of projects, LeetCode progress, and current learning track.

 In the future: I will create a webpage that has links to my current personal projects, group/school projects, leetcode solutions and video walk throughs, and contact information.